ABOUT KCAA:

 BOB GEBALLE, PRESIDENT

-I come from a long line of farmers and homesteaders, though I grew up outside Sacramento, California.
-My husband’s military career took our family around the world before we settled in Kitsap in 2021.
-The following year, we bought a small piece of land and co-founded Happy Grounds Farm and Sanctuary in Poulsbo—now home to 40+ rescue farm animals (and our four kids!).
 I’ve spent much of my adult life rediscovering my grandparents’ ways—growing and canning food, caring for animals, and reconnecting with the land.
-Through my work with the Kitsap Community & Agricultural Alliance, I collaborate with local farmers and organizations to create educational opportunities for new and beginning farmers.
-I'm also the author and researcher behind KCAA’s Barns of Kitsap initiative, a project dedicated to telling the stories of historic barns in our community.
-With a background in education and history from San Diego State University, I’m passionate about keeping local heritage alive and sharing the stories that connect our community.
+Through my work with the KCAA, I collaborate with local farmers and organizations to create educational opportunities for new and beginning farmers.
+I also oversee communications, including our website, social media, and email outreach.
+This passion also extends to my work as the author and researcher behind KCAA’s Barns of Kitsap initiative, a project dedicated to sharing the stories of historic barns and farms in our community.

 KARISSA HOLCOMBE, VICE PRESIDENT